 I rarely write about a movie directly after having seen it.
 Seems like it should marinate a bit before I expound.
 This practice caught up to me this week, as I watched four movies and, so far, only wrote about one (Purple Noon).
 So now I have to think back on two I watched early in the week, and do a rush job on one I saw this afternoon.
 Truth is, what I really want to write about is the season finale of Outlander, but that most definitely cannot be a rush job.
 So ...

 San Andreas (Brad Peyton, 2015).
 If The Rock hadn’t been in it, I probably would have skipped it.
 I’m glad I didn’t.
 It’s a winner in the Truth in Advertising contest: it promises earthquakes, and it delivers them.
 There is no use expecting anything more.
 It hits all the standard moments (scientist trying to warn everyone, hero trying to re-connect with ex-wife who has a lame boyfriend, nubile daughter with potential suitor), which fill the space between disasters.
 We’re not exactly talking Mad Max: Fury Road here ...
 I don’t feel the need to see it again any time soon.
 But it’s never so stupid you want to give up, the cast is appealing (lots of eye candy between The Rock, Carla Gugino, and Alexandra Daddario, all of whom do good work), and the special effects are worth the money.
-It’s a perfect example of a movie that lies somewhere between 6 and 7 out of 10.
-I hadn’t decided which way to go, when I got some comments about the movie on Facebook.
+I got some comments about the movie on Facebook.
 One friend said she was eager to hear what I thought, since she loved earthquake movies.
 Another friend said the idea of watching San Andreas was disturbing to her ... she spoke of people she knew who were still dealing with the devastation in Nepal, and then recommended a book, “for reality, not Hollywood bullshit”.
 Your own opinion of the movie probably depends on where you lie between those two responses.
-7/10.